raphaelsty/ckb/README.md

 This is an informal implementation of the model focusing on the link prediction task [Inductive Entity Representations from Text via Link Prediction](https://arxiv.org/abs/2010.03496) which is mainly an ablation study of [KEPLER: A Unified Model for Knowledge Embedding and Pre-trained Language Representation](https://arxiv.org/abs/1911.06136).
 This tool is based on the library [MKB](https://github.com/raphaelsty/mkb).
 CKB is designed to be compatible with HuggingFace's models.

+The CKB library is dedicated to knowledge bases and allows to fine-tune HuggingFace models using the link prediction task.
+The link prediction task aims to train a model to find the missing element of an RDF triplet.
+For the triplet `(France, is_part_of, ?)`, the model may find the entity `Europe`.
+This library replaces the embeddings traditionally used with models dedicated to knowledge graphs by an encoder (TransE vs BERT).
+Here the encoder is a pre-trained transformer.
+Using a transformer has many advantages such as building contextualized latent representations of entities.
+Moreover this model can encode entities it has never seen with the textual description of the entity.
+The training time is much longer than a classic TransE model, however the model converges with fewer epochs.

+There is only one model available for the moment "Distillbert".
+It is relatively easy to integrate a new model from HuggingFace.
+Do not hesitate to open an issue if you need one.

 ## Installation

 ```